catid/tabby/README.md

 or ~2^251 attempts, and the attack has to be performed online since the client chooses a new nonce for each connection.
 This is much harder than solving Snowshoe's ECDLP, and it has the added disadvantage of needing to be performed online, so this is not a realistic attack.

+As further protection against this sort of attack, T.X is verified in constant-time to be non-zero, which should not be possible since the server cannot arrive at this value.
+Any of the remaining points would involve the client's value of CS and would require a malicious server to actually know its private key to generate a valid PROOF.

+The client finally verifies that the server's PROOF matches.
+This proves that the server possesses its long-term private key and the client just established a connection with the real server.
+Since all of the public information has been rolled into the PROOF through the public information hash H, this proves that:

++ (1) the server's transmitted information came from the real server and
++ (2) that this specific client's request is the one that the real server responded to.

 #### Credits